Bleach: Fade to Black: Plot

 Ichigo and Kon are attacked again by other Soul Reapers, but are saved by Renji Abarai, who follows his instinct to trust Ichigo.
 When Soul Society's head-captain and other captains arrive to capture Ichigo, Urahara interferes.
 He sends Ichigo, Renji and Kon off to save Rukia, and explains to the captains that he studied a parasitic Hollow which could erase memories with its scythe-like tentacle, but it escaped and appears to be influencing the siblings' actions to an extent.
 Meanwhile, the siblings go to Kurotsuchi's laboratory to fully destroy the Soul Reapers with another spiritual machine of Kurotsuchi's, under the belief that the Soul Reapers were responsible for taking Rukia away from them when they were younger.
 Rukia suddenly objects to this, and Ichigo and Renji's arrival prompts her to remember them and her entire past, with both the siblings and her time as a Soul Reaper.
 The female sibling succumbs to rage, and she forces herself, her brother and Rukia to all fuse into one, creating "Dark Rukia".

 Dark Rukia, seemingly hollowfied, unleashes the machine upon Soul Society before battling Ichigo.
 The machine takes the form of a monster, and the Soul Reapers fight against it.
 Ichigo fights Dark Rukia and holds back initially to refrain from injuring her.
 Byakuya arrives and claims that he should be the one to finish this, but Ichigo intervenes and manages to free her with his own similar spirit energy, destroying the Hollow; Byakuya and Renji also destroy the monster.
 Rukia regains her memories, but the siblings are left mortally wounded, though they are regretful for their actions.
 Urahara arrives and explains that the Hollow attacked Rukia and the siblings while controlling a Soul Reaper's body previously, but when the body was destroyed, the siblings trapped the Hollow in their bodies and were sent to Hueco Mundo—the Hollow's world—for a time, managing to escape to reunite with Rukia because of their desire to be with her.
 Rukia tells the siblings their names, Homura and Shizuku, but the two die from their wounds, much to Rukia's despair.
 Later, Ichigo asks Rukia at the hill shrine where she previously visited before, about the shrines were made in remembrance of her childhood friends who died during adolescence due to poverty, reminding her that her memories of the siblings will not fade.

 Cast

-Novelization
+Other media

-Light novel adaptation of movie was published on December 15, 2008.
+A light novel adaptation of movie was published on December 15, 2008.
+The story and characters made an appearance in the game Bleach: Brave Souls.